 USC’s Dornsife Washington, D.C. program provides students with a unique, semester-long opportunity to study and work in the nation’s capital.
 The immersive program provides a tailored “D.C. experience.”
 Students take courses drawn from areas with direct policy relevance such as international relations, the political process, and economics.
 All courses are taught by USC faculty and practitioners with extensive real world experience and are experts in their respective fields

 Maymester courses, taught by Dornsife faculty, take place during the 4 weeks after graduation, and allow students to obtain 4 united of class credit.
-Though they appear in the spring Schedule of Classes, they are standing alone offering that provide exceptional opportunities for research and experiential for research and experiential learning off campus, through the United States and even abroad.
+Though they appear in the spring Schedule of Classes, they are a standalone offering that provides exceptional opportunities for research and experiential learning off campus, throughout the United States and abroad.

 The Academy is an intellectual space where students and eminent faculty, through conversation, learn to integrate multiple fields of learning.
 Located in its own quarters on the second floor of Doheny Memorial Library, the USC Sidney Harman Academy for Polymathic Study offers a series of conversational encounters intended to intensify polymathic (integrated interdisciplinary) awareness.
 These discussions are anchored in and structured by the Quadrants of Polymathic Inquiry: critical and integrative thinking, study of the great polymaths, tapestry, and communication.